thriloknadh/Pneumonia-detection/README.md

 Pneumonia Detection From X-Rays

 Introduction:

 Nowadays due to advance in deep learning and computer vision to create software to assist medical physicians.
 In this project, we are using a computer vision(CI) with a convolutional neural network (CNN) model is trained to predict the patient have or not of pneumonia from chest X-Ray images.
 The VGG16 CNN model was used for this classification task.
 The purpose of use for this model is to pre-screen chest X-Ray images prior to radiologists' review to reduce their time.
 This project is organized in three Jupyter Notebooks:

-1_EDA (Exploratory Data Analysis): NIH X-Ray Dataset and X-ray image pixel-level analysis.
+1_EDA (Exploratory Data Analysis):

+NIH X-Ray Dataset and X-ray image pixel-level analysis.

 2_Build_and_Train_Model: Image pre-processing with Keras ImageDataGenerator, split dataset using Scikit-Learn, build & train a Keras Sequential model, and convert probabilistic outputs to binary predictions(easy to process). test1.dcm
-Figure 1.
-Example of in-line prediction output in 3_Inference.ipynb Jupyter Notebook

-Dataset
+3.Test the model giving random images:

+Dataset:

 This project uses the ChestX-ray14 dataset released by NIH Clinical Center.
 It is comprised of 74 X-Ray images with disease labels from 20,805 unique patients.
 The disease labels for each image were created using Natural Language Processing (NLP) to process associated radiological reports for fourteen common pathologies.
 The estimated accuracy of the NLP labeling accuracy is estimated to be >90%.

-Getting Started
-1. Installation
-Set up your Anaconda environment.
 Project Overview

 Exploratory Data Analysis